-One bad habit that ages you fast are too much exposure to UV light as in sunbathing.
+One bad habit that ages you fast is too much exposure to UV light as in sunbathing.

 While a few minutes outside are great for vitamin D production, too much sun exposure will cause the skin to start making skin cancer instead.
 So rethink that suntan.
 The skin may get golden for now, but wrinkles may soon follow.

-The effects of UV light is so strong that it is estimated 90% of skin aging is due to sun exposure to UV light from the sun.
+The effects of UV light are so strong that it is estimated that 90% of skin aging is due to sun exposure to UV light from the sun.

 Staying away from the sun or wearing a broad-spectrum SPF 30 sunscreen can help.